pingcap/docs-tidb-operator/en/prerequisites.md

 ---
-title: Prerequisites for TiDB in Kubernetes
+title: Prerequisites for TiDB on Kubernetes
-summary: Learn the prerequisites for TiDB in Kubernetes.
+summary: Learn the prerequisites for TiDB on Kubernetes.
 aliases: ['/docs/tidb-in-kubernetes/dev/prerequisites/']
 ---

-# Prerequisites for TiDB in Kubernetes
+# Prerequisites for TiDB on Kubernetes

-This document introduces the hardware and software prerequisites for deploying a TiDB cluster in Kubernetes.
+This document introduces the hardware and software prerequisites for deploying a TiDB cluster on Kubernetes.

 ## Software version